Fablicator/Fablicator-Software-Dist/README.md

-# KISSlicer (MX Profiles)
+# KISSlicer (FM-1 Profiles)

-Contains profiles for the MX and download/install scripts for KISSlicer.
+Contains profiles for the FM-1 and download/install scripts for KISSlicer.